Sivasspor's Yatabare scores 12th Super Lig goal as Onazi suffers injury in Denizlispor loss | Goal.com

 The 27-year-old has made 52 appearances for the three-time African champions so far and he broke his duck during an international friendly game against Venezuela eight years ago in Florida.

-On Sunday, Yatabare will be hoping to help Sivasspor maintain their fine form when they visit Konyaspor on June 21 while Onazi will be looking to be available in time for Denizlispor's next league match against Besiktas on Saturday.
+On Sunday, Yatabare will be hoping to help Sivasspor maintain their fine form when they visit Konyaspor on June 21, however, Onazi will be looking to be available in time for Denizlispor's next league match against Besiktas on Saturday.